Post-mortem privacy: Medical confidentiality

 Medical confidentiality is upheld through both state and federal law.
-Because state legislation varies considerably, Congress passed explicit medical privacy regulations in 2000 under the Health Insurance Portability and Accountability Act (HIPAA).
-However, the act only briefly mentions postmortem privacy rights, stating that all protection ceases two years after death.
-Moreover, no legal mandate exists regarding patients' wishes after death.
-During life, informed consent is the basis for managing patient medical history.
-However, since informed consent is no longer possible post-mortem, confidential medical information is at risk of being exploited in a number of ways.
+Because state legislation varies considerably, Congress passed explicit medical privacy regulations in 2000 under the Health Insurance Portability and Accountability Act (HIPAA), which protects individual's personally identifiable health information for 50 years after death.
+Howeover, no legal mandate exists regarding patients' wishes after death.
+During life, informed consent is the basis for managing patient medical history, but since informed consent is no longer possible post-mortem, confidential medical information is at risk of being exploited in a number of ways.
 First, highly sensitive information, such as genetic information, potential health factors, or diseases, can be easily disseminated in a way the patient may not have wanted.
 In addition, legal consent for research on a patient's biological material no longer applies to deceased individuals, allowing such research to be conducted on deceased patients without requiring permission.

 The dissemination of autopsy records has become a significant issue in recent years.
 State legislation dictating the dissemination of autopsy records can be characterized into three groups: those prioritizing confidentiality, those prioritizing complete transparency, and a middle ground that limits some aspects of disclosure for privacy protection.
 The inconsistencies surrounding this legislation also have the potential to expose very personal medical information that can also affect the living relatives of a patient.
 For example, certain genetic diseases that the patient's family does not want known to the public could be exposed, which can lead to raising health insurance premiums and employment difficulties.

 In England and Wales, and under the European Convention of Human Rights, medical confidentiality survives the death of the patient.

 Case of Henrietta Lacks

-Henrietta Lacks was an African American woman whose cells were removed without consent while receiving cancer treatment.
+Henrietta Lacks was an African-American woman whose cells were removed without consent while receiving cancer treatment.
 Her cells became the source of the foundational HeLa cell line in the scientific world today.
 Lacks and her family were neither informed nor asked for consent to the use of her cells for this research.
 It was not until the 1980s when Lacks's medical records were made public, exposing the rest of her family's medical information as well as the fact that her family was never informed of this.
 The major issue surrounding the Lacks case is twofold.
 Firstly, at no point was consent sought for the extraction and research on Lacks's cells.
 Secondly, her family never received compensation for the commercial use of the HeLa cell line.

+Medical research

+The lack of biobank policies and consent forms has led to uncertainty about the post-mortem use of data for medical research.
+However, studies show that acceptability of post-mortem use of data for medical research was high among research participants and their relatives.